content-left-bg.png

 7. Specific support from other organisations

-Exclusion of student by Principal
+Suspention of Student by Principal

 Each of the following is a ground for excluding a student from Logan Village State School: